Graduate employers in logistics, supply chain and transport planning

 Graduate transport planning employers

 AECOM is a global construction firm.
 It offers a transport planning graduate programme that is open to graduates with a degree in civil engineering, economics, geography or transport planning.

-Mott Macdonald, the management, engineering and development consultancy, runs a four-year transport planning graduate programme, which includes working towards professional chartership.
-It typically recruits graduates with a 2.1 or above in geography, maths, civil engineering or a transport-related degree.
+Mott Macdonald, the management, engineering and development consultancy, runs a transport planning graduate programme, which includes working towards professional chartership.
+It typically recruits graduates with a 2.1 or above in geography, maths, civil engineering or in a transport- or planning-related degree.